Frequently Asked Questions

 What kind of research does CAES conduct?

-CAES’ research is focused on nuclear science and engineering, advanced materials science, bioenergy, carbon management/geothermal energy, energy policy, modeling and simulation and energy efficiency.
+CAES’ research is focused on nuclear science and engineering; advanced materials science; energy systems design, testing and analysis; bioenergy; carbon management/geofluids energy science; industrial control cybersecurity; and energy policy.

 So how is the research conducted at CAES different than at INL or the universities?